 Was there something special about the location where your party was held?
 Could it be the subject of a travel article?
 Perhaps this could be the scene for an event in your WIP.

 The idea for this post occurred to me because of my family’s love (?) for the movie, National Lampoon’s Christmas Vacation.
 Now there’s a family with plenty of material to write about.
 Quirky character traits, maybe even personality disorders.
 Of course, your family and friends are not as outrageous as the Christmas Vacation bunch.
-But, I’m sure they are interesting enough to provide ideas that you can use in your writing.
+But, I’m sure they are interesting enough to provide ideas you can use in your writing.

 Readers, have you used real-life events in your fiction writing?
 To research a subject so that you could write an article?
 Comment on this post and let us know about it.
+Newsletter recipients, click on the title of the article to go to the site and scroll down to Leave a Reply.